eAuditor Audits & Inspections

 • Signage and Markings:

-• Are extinguishers properly labeled and visible?
+• Did you label the extinguishers properly and make them visible?

 • Are there signs indicating their location?